nikouu/mGBA-http/README.md

 ### The full mGBA-http experience

 1. Ensure you have [mGBA](https://mgba.io/downloads.html)
-1. Download mGBA-http and mGBASocketServer.lua from the [Releases](https://github.com/nikouu/mGBA-http/releases/latest) section
+1. Download mGBA-http and mGBA-http.lua from the [Releases](https://github.com/nikouu/mGBA-http/releases/latest) section
 1. Run mGBA-http
-1. In mGBA, go to Tools > Scripting, then File > Load script and load in mGBASocketServer.lua
+1. In mGBA, go to Tools > Scripting, then File > Load script and load in mGBA-http.lua

 Once a ROM is loaded, you are now ready to start using mGBA-http.